 The SCC campus is completely tobacco-free.
 The use of tobacco products is prohibited anywhere on the college campus.
 This includes all buildings, common areas, building entrances, athletic fields, walking trails and parking lots.

-See SCC board policy 482.1 Prohibition of Tobacco Use for additional information.
+See SCC board policy 482.1 Prohibition of Tobacco Use, Smoking and Simulated Smoking for additional information.

 St. Charles Community College is a drug-free institution and operates within the guidelines as set forth in the Drug-Free Schools and Communities Act Amendments of 1989, the Anti-Drug Abuse Act of 1988 and the Drug-Free Workplace Act of 1988.